moryachok/azure-ai-workshops/rag-workshop/lab3_retrieval.md

 3. Only first document actually refers to *Dyson Vacuum Cleaner*, other results seem unrelevant to what you searched.
 You can also see how `@search.score` dropped from being `19` on first result to `6` and below to others.
 Without going too deep into this worth mentioning that this is how Search Engines work - they deconstruct the input query and calculate relevance of each word compared to the corpus of data using [inverted index](https://en.wikipedia.org/wiki/Inverted_index).
 You have a way to limit results and boost score, but this is out of scope of this Lab.

-Now that you've learned how to query your AI Search indexes with free-text search it is time to do some advanced type of queries.
+Now that you've learned how to query your AI Search indexes with keyword search it is time to do some advanced type of queries.

 ## Vector Query